(A) As used in this section :

 (d) Under the supervision of a physician.

-(3) A physician or other licensed health care provider who makes an assessment or grants a clearance for purposes of division (E)(1) of this section may be a volunteer.
+(3) A physician or licensed health care professional who makes an assessment or grants a clearance for purposes of division (E)(1) of this section may be a volunteer.

 (1) A youth sports organization or official, employee, or volunteer of a youth sports organization, including a coach or referee, is not liable in damages in a civil action for injury, death, or loss to person or property allegedly arising from providing services or performing duties under this section, unless the act or omission constitutes willful or wanton misconduct.